 Everyone knows that good pronunciation is important for learning how to speak English like a native, but many students make the mistake of focusing only on their pronunciation and ignoring intonation completely.

 Intonation is the tone you speak in and the stress you put on different parts of a word.
 English speakers have different intonations depending on where they’re from.
 For example, when saying “garage,” an American English speaker will say “ga-RAGE,” whereas a South African English speaker says “GAR-age.”

 Using the wrong intonation doesn’t only confuse native English speakers, it can also change the meaning of your sentence completely.
 Also, people will know you’re not a first-language English speaker from incorrect intonation much easier than they will if you mispronounce a word or two.

-Take a look at this video to see an example of what it looks like to have good pronunciation and incorrect intonation.
+Take a look at this video to see an example of what it sounds like to have good pronunciation and incorrect intonation.
 While the gentleman in the video clip thinks he doesn’t have an accent, his intonation immediately gives him away as an English language learner.
 Granted, he speaks just fine and is understood just as easily as a native speaker, but he does have an accent.

 4. Practice to Improve Intonation